 Myth 14: It Takes One Month of Job Searching for Every $10,000 of Current Salary

 No one seems to know where this calculation comes from — and no one has ever substantiated it.
 The fact is that every job search is different.
 And external factors such as the economy and demand for your particular set of skills and experiences will impact your search time.
-Noted career expert Richard Bolles (of What Color is Your Parachute?) states in a Q&A we conducted with him: “I think people adopt unrealistic guesstimates about how long their job hunt is going to take.
+Noted career expert Richard Bolles (of What Color is Your Parachute?) states: “I think people adopt unrealistic guesstimates about how long their job hunt is going to take.
 We should expect that our job-hunt may take months, but if we persevere, we will find a job.”